8 August 2018 | Firm news | Article by Lisa Morgan

 CHC is a package of care funded by the NHS for individuals with a primary health need, regardless of the individual’s ability to pay for their care.
 Retrospective reviews of health care fees have resulted in thousands of families across Wales being reimbursed for incorrectly paid fees – even after their loved ones have died.

-The report from the Ombudsman found that hundreds of people who paid fees between 1 April 2003 and 31 July 2013
+The report from the Ombudsman found that hundreds of people who paid fees between 1 April 2003 and 31 July 2013 are still waiting for retrospective assessments to determine whether they are due a reimbursement as their loved one’s primary need was for health and not social care.

 Stephen Nicholls from Penylan said: “I’m so glad that the Ombudsman has recognised how this mismanagement has impacted our lives.
 I fully appreciate the difficulties the public sector bodies face, due to lack of resources, but a five year delay is unacceptable.

 “While we welcome this report, we’re still left frustrated that we haven’t come to a resolution.
 It’s so disappointing that my mum died before a conclusion could be reached.
-In an ideal
+In an ideal world, we wouldn’t have had this distress towards the end of her life.”

 This report from Ombudsman Nick Bennett, looked at three similar cases, all referencing the delays by Powys Health Board and published his findings as they were of public interest.
 The Health Board agreed to apologise and accepted the payment of a nominal £125 fee, to the three claimants within one month of this report being published.